euc-dev/ws1-sdk-integration-samples/docs/IntegrationGuideforAndroid/samers.md

 required then type n and return.
 The overwrite of that file will then be skipped.

-# Other tasks
+## Other tasks

 Other tasks are TBD at this time, sorry.

-# License
-Copyright 2022 VMware, Inc. All rights reserved.
-The Workspace ONE Software Development Kit integration samples are licensed under a two-clause BSD license.
-SPDX-License-Identifier: BSD-2-Clause